Fossil leaves may reveal climate in last era of dinosaurs

 Of particular interest to scientists are " hothouse " periods when they believe carbon levels and temperatures were significantly higher than today.
 One such time occurred during the late Cretaceous period (66 million to 100 million years ago), the last era of the dinosaurs before a meteor slammed into Earth and most species went extinct.

-Learning more about hothouse climates also gives scientists valuable data to test the accuracy of climate models for projecting the future, says Kim Cobb, a climate scientist at Georgia Tech University.
+Learning more about hothouse climates also gives scientists valuable data to test the accuracy of climate models for projecting the future, says Kim Cobb, a climate scientist at Georgia Institute of Technology.

 But climate information about the distant past is limited.
 Air bubbles trapped in ancient ice cores allow scientists to study ancient carbon dioxide levels, but those only go back about 800,000 years.

-Note: This story has been corrected to reflect that the name of the school is Georgia Institute of Technology, not Georgia Tech University.